-While there is tons to do in Seoul, you can also venture a bit further outside for an amazing day trip.
-Since I don’t know your preferences, here are a few options to get you inspired for places to visit near Seoul.
+While there is tons of things to do in Seoul, you can also venture a bit further outside for an amazing day trip.
+Since I don’t know your preferences, here are a few options to get you inspired for places to visit nearby.

 Hallyu Theme Park

 Are you into K Pop?
 Then you can’t miss Korea’s first hallyu theme park called MBC World.